 Pampered pooches will love everything about West London – and so will their owners.
 The boutique stores of Kensington and Chelsea stock everything from designer toys to super-chic clothing.
 But there’s a lot more to this cosmopolitan corner of the capital than just the shops.
 Step away from the hustle and bustle and you’ll soon find yourself wandering quiet leafy lanes, taking a riverside stroll – or even dipping a toe in the water yourself.

-WHAT ARE THE MUST-SEES?
-Well, you can’t take your dog to West London and not visit City Paws Club.
+You can’t take your dog to West London and not visit City Paws Club.
 It’s the UK’s first canine activity centre and although it offers doggy daycare and boarding facilities, the focus is on adventure and fun.
 There aren’t many places in London – or dare I say, the world – where you can take your dog pack-running, kayaking or paddleboarding with the assistance of an Olympic athlete.

 Trial sessions on the River Thames are great fun and take around two-and-a-half hours, costing £60 per human and dog duo.
 The price includes expert instruction from a Team GB kayaker, lifejackets, equipment and post-session coffee and cake.
 Additional humans cost an extra £29.